 Makar Sankranti & Kite Flying

-Makar Sankranti is celebrated all over India, in distinct interesting ways and has numerous different names.
+Makar Sankranti is celebrated all over India, in distinct interesting ways and with numerous names.
 It is one of the oldest solstice festivals in January as it falls on the equinox and therefore, day and night are supposed to be equally long on this day.

 Makar Sankranti is well known for the International Kite flying festival- Uttarayan, which takes place in Gujarat and Rajasthan.
 This festival is celebrated in almost every part of the country with different names.
 This vibrant festival catches the fancy of thousands of people.
 On this day, the sky is sheathed with multiple colourful kites and the ambience is filled with limitless joy and enthusiasm.
 Start the day with enlightening rituals of festivals in January; sweeten the day with Sesame-Jaggery Laddoos, set out for kite flying, welcome the migratory birds, take a dip in the holy river or dance to the tune of Dhol, just enjoy every bit of this fun-filled fiesta.